MaxiPutz/SheetCutter/README.md

 # Demo
 You can see a demo of Sheet Cutter on our website at https://server-ooxa7yxd6a-lm.a.run.app/#/.

-Contributing
-We welcome contributions from developers of all levels of experience.
-To contribute to Sheet Cutter, simply fork the repository, make your changes, and submit a pull request.
-We'll review your changes and merge them into the app if they meet our quality standards.

 # Licnse
 Sheet Cutter is licensed under the MIT License.
 Feel free to use and modify the app as you see fit.